Dirkster99/KB/README.md

 Description: This is a sample SchemeHandler implementation that loads its content from the local file system.
 It applies the CefSharp WPF control based on the Nuget libraries.

+### KnowledgeBase - Sample 5 LocalZipShemeHandler

+Description: This is a sample SchemeHandler implementation that loads its content from a zip file stored in the local file system.
+It applies the CefSharp WPF control based on the Nuget libraries.

 ## References

 ### CefSharp on GitHub